muhammadhammadtech/portfolio/README.md

-# Muhammad Hammad — DevSecOps Portfolio
+# Muhammad Hammad — Portfolio

 > A production-grade portfolio built to showcase real DevSecOps infrastructure work — not a template.